legalthings/mustache-tidy/README.md

 ---

-Look at another the example.
+Look at another example.
 Here there might be a `sub` variable with a title and intro.

 > ### Title {{# sub }}- {{ title }}
 > {{ intro }}{{/sub}}